While you’re here, listen to this podcast interview with Neal Schaffer on influencer marketing.

-People in creative fields are often curious about with what keeps high-achievers going in challenging or even dire situations, so to get some answers we talk to British mountaineer Alan Hinkes.
+Entrepreneurs are curious about with what keeps high-achievers going in challenging or situations, and there are parallels between entrepreneurs and mountaineers.
+So to get some answers on surviving in dire situations, we talk to British mountaineer Alan Hinkes.

 Alan made his epic ascents in what were often near-impossible conditions.
 It’s a tale of dedication, hard work, and focus.
 It’s the story of an 18-year journey to join an elite group who have completed mountaineering’s most distinguished goal.

 When Alan climbed all 14 mountains he became one of only 12 people to achieved this feat – the same number of people who have stood on the moon.

 In your early days, before beginning the 8000 Metre Challenge, you were with Cleveland Mountaineering Club (CMC).
 Out on expeditions, you had access to older, more experienced climbers.
 These people were, in effect, your mentors.
 How important were these relationships in helping develop and strengthen both your skills and determination?Older climbers did influence me and CMC was a good influence and teacher to me.
 So I guess you could say that these people were like mentors, and yes, the relationships were important.

 Watching and learning from others is an important part of the journey.
 It helps you develop your own skill and style.
 It’s about evolving, not copying.

 To get the best from good mentors, you need a real desire and appetite to learn, but also to be safe.
 Anyone can be unsafe, I reckoned.
 I took pride in developing my skills and being safe.

 It was also good to see how others led.
 I later realized that being a leader can be a thankless task – as usually someone wants to criticize or think they can do it better.
 Being part of a team needs understanding – you often have to do things for others – not for yourself.